adjust/android_sdk/doc/english/non_play.md

 <uses-permission android:name="android.permission.READ_PHONE_STATE" />
 ```

-Remember that after `Android 6.0` it might be necessary to [request App permission](https://developer.android.com/training/permissions/requesting)
-for this permission, if the Android OS has not be altered to avoid it.
+Remember that after `Android 6.0` it might be necessary to [request App permission](https://developer.android.com/training/permissions/requesting) if the Android OS has not already been altered to avoid it.

-Finally, you need to call `AdjustImei.readImei()` before starting the SDK to allow IMEI and MEID to be read:
+Finally, in order to read IMEI and MEID values, you need to call `AdjustImei.readImei()` before starting the SDK:

 ```java
 // ...